-WHO WHAT WHEN 1 Applicant/ Temporary Heliport Operator (a) Designate a focal point officer (FPO) from applicant or operator organization to deal with permission process. (b) If required, request a meeting with Heliport Manager or General Manager of GACA; and understand the regulation requirements and process for permission to establish or use temporary heliport. (c) Submit formal application in prescribed form for permission from the President of GACA and application must include: (i) Duly filled application form F-138-108; (ii) Proof of heliport ownership/ heliport lease deed/heliport operation authorization as a proof of the ownership of heliport for temporary use; (iii) Statement of suitability of physical characteristics and operational requirements of temporary heliport for the use and safe operation of the intended helicopters; (iv) NOC or Agreement from SANS; (a) Focal Point Officer (FPO) will be the coordination officer with GACA. (b) Submit application ASAP after pre- application meeting/ discussions.
+ACTIVITY WHO WHAT WHEN

+(a) Designate a focal point officer (FPO)

+from applicant or operator

+organization to deal with permission

+process.

+(b) If required, request a meeting with

+Heliport Manager or General

+Manager of GACA; and understand

+the regulation requirements and

+process for permission to establish or

+use temporary heliport. ( ) 7 17 1 0 22

+(c) Submit formal application in (a) Focal Point Officer

+Applicant/ Temporary prescribed form for permission from (FPO) will be the

+the President of GACA and coordination officer

+up application must include:

+1 Heliport (i) Duly filled application form F- (b) Submit application

+Operator 138-108; ASAP after pre-

+(ii) Proof of heliport ownership/ application meeting/

+heliport lease deed/heliport discussions.

+operation authorization as a

+proof of the ownership of

+heliport for temporary use;

+(iii)Statement of suitablility of

+physical characteristics and

+operational requirements of

+temporary heliport for the use

+and safe operation of the

+intended helicopters;

+(iv)NOC or Agreement from

+SANS;